-Healthy IDEAS is a depression self-management program that includes screening and assessment, education for clients and family caregivers, referral and linkages to appropriate health professionals, and behavioral activation and is most often provided in the home.
+CareLink/Healthy IDEAS Program: CareLink is a care management program for older adults who are at risk of losing placement in their homes due to a variety of factors.
+This assessment, education for clients and family caregivers, referral and linkages to appropriate health professionals, and behavioral activation and is most often provided in the home.
 During FY2020/2021, 30 out of 92 CareLink clients were identified as at risk for depression and were enrolled in Healthy IDEAS.
 In total, 73% of Healthy IDEAS participants were between the ages of 50 and 79.
 The Healthy IDEAS participants were mostly Caucasian (40%) and Hispanic (40%).
 Of the 30 clients in the program, 37% completed the program.
 COVID-19 restrictions implemented in March 2020, impacted all of FY2020/2021, as in-home visits were not possible.
 Services had to shift to a virtual format with only phone services available.